-Special precautions & warnings:Pregnancy or breast-feeding: Using alfalfa in amounts larger than what is commonly found in food is POSSIBLY UNSAFE during pregnancy and breast-feeding.
-There is some evidence that alfalfa may act like estrogen, and this might affect the pregnancy.
+Special precautions & warnings:Pregnancy and breast-feeding: Using alfalfa in amounts larger than what is commonly found in food is possibly unsafe during pregnancy and breast-feeding.
+Alfalfa might act like estrogen in the body.

-“Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Alfalfa might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
-There are two case reports of SLE patients experiencing disease flare after taking alfalfa seed products long-term.
-If you have an auto-immune condition, it’s best to avoid using alfalfa until more is known.
+"Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Alfalfa might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
+If you have an auto-immune condition, avoid using alfalfa until more is known.

-Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have the same effects as the female hormone estrogen.
-If you have any condition that might be made worse by exposure to estrogen, don’t use alfalfa.
+Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have some of the same effects as estrogen.
+If you have any condition that is sensitive to estrogen, don't use alfalfa.

 Are there interactions with medications?

 - Warfarin (Coumadin)

 - Alfalfa contains large amounts of vitamin K. Vitamin K is used by the body to help blood clot.
-Warfarin (Coumadin) is used to slow blood clotting.
-By helping the blood clot, alfalfa might decrease the effectiveness of warfarin (Coumadin).
+By helping the blood clot, alfalfa might decrease the effects of warfarin.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.

 - Birth control pills (Contraceptive drugs)

-- Some birth control pills contain estrogen.
-Alfalfa might have some of the same effects as estrogen.
-However, alfalfa is not as strong as the estrogen in birth control pills.
-Taking alfalfa along with birth control pills might decrease the effectiveness of birth control pills.
+- Large amounts of alfalfa might have some of the same effects as estrogen.
+Taking alfalfa along with birth control pills might decrease the effects of birth control pills.
 If you take birth control pills along with alfalfa, use an additional form of birth control such as a condom.

 - Large amounts of alfalfa might have some of the same effects as estrogen.
 Taking alfalfa along with estrogen might change the effects of estrogen.